spassvogel/gilles-game/docs/thoughts.md

 emitter / listener for certain types of events (walk, attack, etc) process events, send out redux actions
 - [ ] Use middleware?

+### 2021-12-09 Bubbles

+- [ ] Bubbles are short lived popup notifications, used to indicate something has changed, combat events etc
+- [ ] BubblesManager
+- [ ] Should be implemented outside of react, using a combination of document.createElement, setTimeout, css animations